iesahin/xvc/book/src/ref/xvc-file.md

-  list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages help      Print this message or the help of the given subcommand(s)
+  list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages untrack   Untrack (delete) files from Xvc and possibly storages help      Print this message or the help of the given subcommand(s)

 Options: